mwb0/amazon-scraper/README.md

 Here's the workflow:

 ### 1. Periodic Price Checks
-The script runs at configurable intervals (default: every 6 hours) using a scheduler.
+The script runs at configurable intervals using a scheduler.
 Each cycle:

 - Fetches product pages using HTTP requests with custom headers to mimic browser behavior
 - Parses HTML content with BeautifulSoup to extract pricing data